Create the App

 Code Snapshot

-A snapshot of the code at the end of the video is in the raffley/02-create-app
+A snapshot of the code at the end of the video is in the raffley/02-create-app directory of the code bundle.

 Generator Help